wangzhenj321/CMake-Manual/cmake-variables(7).md

 1. CMAKE_SYSTEM_NAME

 ## Variables that Control the Build
+1. CMAKE_AUTOMOC

+    Whether to handle `moc` automatically for Qt targets.
+This variable is used to initialize the ***AUTOMOC*** property on all the targets.
+See that target property for additional information.

+2. CMAKE_AUTOUIC

+    Whether to handle `uic` automatically for Qt targets.
+This variable is used to initialize the ***AUTOUIC*** property on all the targets.
+See that target property for additional information.

+3. CMAKE_INCLUDE_CURRENT_DIR

+    Automatically add the current source- and build directories to the include path.

+    If this variable is enabled, CMake automatically adds ***CMAKE_CURRENT_SOURCE_DIR*** and ***CMAKE_CURRENT_BINARY_DIR*** to the include path for each directory.
+These additional include directories do not propagate down to subdirectories.
+This is useful mainly for out-of-source builds, where files generated into the build tree are included by files located in the source tree.

+    By default `CMAKE_INCLUDE_CURRENT_DIR` is `OFF`.

 ## Variables for Languages
 ## Variables for CTest
 ## Variables for CPack